Worker Installing Sewage Line Killed After Trench Collapses, Trapping Man in Rising Water

 Smith said the worker was in a round hole which was shape much like a funnel.
 He was stuck at the bottom of the circle with water quickly rising.

 The man’s coworkers said he was trying to install a sewage pipe when the ground gave way, trapping his feet.
-As water in the hole continued to rise those on scene were unable to dig him out or stop the rising water.READ MORE: Oh Baby!
-Roxborough Family Visits West Metro Firefighters After Unusual Birth
+As water in the hole continued to rise those on scene were unable to dig him out or stop the rising water.READ MORE: 'I Just Want My Dog Back': Reward Offered For Stolen Dog & Car In Westminster

 “(The collapse) trapped him in that position, and the water kept on rising, and they weren’t able to get the water out,” Smith said.
 “It was very dangerous for us to operate in.
 We were quickly realizing this was going to become a recovery.”